NakajimaAkemi/SacStuff/firestore_app/README.md

 ```

 > [!WARNING]
-> Remember to include credentials.json to .gcloudignore file
+> Remember to include credentials.json to the .gcloudignore file

 ### Managing data with the Firestore library
 *Importing the libary and setting up the connection to the DB*